astronomer/docs/astro/known-limitations.md

 ## Known Limitations

-- Assistance from our team is required to give the first user in your Organization access to Astro.
 - In order to invite a user to a Workspace, the user must already be a member of the Organization as described in [Add a User](add-user.md).
 Workspace invites that can add a user to the Organization are not currently supported.
-- When a user first creates an account, they will be asked to validate their email address.
-Email validation is not currently required to access Astro, but we encourage users to follow the process anyway as we will enforce it in the future.
 - If a user changes Workspace roles on Astro, it can take a maximum of 10 minutes for corresponding Airflow permission changes to take effect.
 - Astro supports only the Celery Executor.
-If you currently use the Kubernetes Executor, you may have to modify your tasks to run on Astro.
-A new, feature-rich executor built by Astronomer is coming soon.
+If you currently use the Kubernetes Executor, you might have to modify your tasks to run on Astro.
 - Clicking on **Refresh DAG** in the Airflow UI will redirect you to `<org-name>.astronomer.run` (Astro Home Page) instead of the task instance URL.
 We recommend upgrading to [Runtime 4.0](runtime-release-notes.md#astro-runtime-400), as Airflow 2.2 no longer requires this refresh button in the Airflow UI.
-- Deployment API keys cannot currently be used to automate updating the Deployment via the Astro CLI.
+- Deployment API keys can be used to automate code deploys to Astro, but they cannot be used to programmatically update other properties of the Deployment via the Astro CLI.

 ## Coming Soon